pmem/vltrace/man/vltrace.1.md

 # DESCRIPTION #

-vltrace is a strace equivalent tool for Linux with limited functionality based on eBPF, KProbe and TracePoint technologies and libbcc library.
+vltrace is a strace equivalent tool for Linux with limited functionality based on eBPF, Kprobe and Tracepoint technologies and libbcc library.

 # FEATURES #